 Their good disposition makes them good friends and enjoyable companions.
 Whiting thru blu chickens are excellent egg layers and their hens are not likely to set.
 The healthier a true blue chicken is, the larger their eggs can be!

 Whiting true blue chickens are interesting chickens that lay even more interesting eggs.
 Having unique colors inside egg cartons has been an exciting experience in the market.
-Raising and taking care of these creatures may take time, effort, and money, but the product is worth spending the time and effort for.
+Raising and taking care of these creatures may take time, effort, and money, but the product is worth spending time and effort for.